flatcar-archive/flatcar-docs/docs/provisioning/torcx/_index.md

 ## Deprecation Notice

 As of 2023, torcx on Flatcar is in deprecation and is in the process of being replaced by [systemd-sysext][sysext].

+**Releases after major version 3760 do not ship torcx.
+If you are using torcx for managing add-ons please migrate to sysext before upgrading to a major release higher than 3760.**

 ## Torcx overview